-The deficit for the electricity sector was US\$852.7 million in 2013 and US\$889.1 million in 2014, primarily due to high technical and non-technical losses in the electricity distribution network, increased fuel costs, inefficiencies in collections and operations, and increased energy demand.
+The deficit for the electricity sector was US\$889.1 million in 2014, primarily due to high technical and non-technical losses in the electricity distribution network, increased fuel costs, inefficiencies in collections and operations, and increased energy demand.
 During 2015, the deficit for the electricity sector was US\$471.7 million, compared to US\$265.9 million in 2016, and US\$301.8 million in 2017.
 The decreases in the recorded deficits for 2015 and 2016 were primarily due to lower fuel costs during 2015 and the first half of 2016.
 During 2017, the deficit for the electricity sector was US\$301.8 million, representing an increase of 11.9% compared to the deficit recorded in 2016, mainly due to an increase in international oil prices.
-During 2018, the deficit for the electricity sector was US\$643.4 million, representing an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase in international oil prices and the fact that the AES Andres power plant was inoperative during most part of the year due to damage caused by lightning.
+During 2018, the deficit for the electricity sector was US\$643.6 million, representing an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of 113.2% compared to the deficit recorded in 2017, mainly due to an increase of the year due to damage caused by lightning.
+For more information, see "The Economy- Principal Sectors of the Economy-Secondary Production-Electricity, Gas and Water-Electricity" and "The Economy-Secondary Production-Punta Catalina Thermal Power Plant."